 The Union's calendar is very simple to use and provides the only centralised place for you to promote your events.
 This calendar has the potential to be a really great resource for students.

-Events on the Union calendar will be linked to in the weekly sabbatical email which is sent to all students and also to our what's on if the event is happening in the building.
+Events on the Union calendar may be linked to in the weekly sabbatical email which is sent to all students and also to our what's on.

 Weekly What's On